MSD Manual

 Suprapubic catheterization

 Suprapubic catheterization via percutaneous cystostomy is done by a urologist or another experienced physician.
-No prior patient preparation is necessary.
 General indications include need for long-term bladder drainage and inability to pass a catheter through the urethra or contraindication to catheter use when bladder catheterization is necessary.

 Contraindications include the following: